When it rains, it pours.

 Whether you're dealing with a national tragedy or managing extreme cases of change, emotions are raw and nerves exposed in turbulent times.
 A leader with high emotional intelligence, forethought, and experience is essential.
 Here are a few tips to help you become that leader or develop your current skills more fully.

 5 Tips for Becoming an Effective Association Leader in Difficult Times

 "Leadership is the ability to hide your panic from others." - Lao Tuz

 A good leader cannot be expected to be completely fearless in the recesses of his or her mind.
 If you have something at stake, you will have fear and doubt.
-It could be about something as simple as switching your association management software after years with another system or something larger like managing the public relations and safety concerns behind a protest in your conference's host city.
+It could be about something as simple as switching your association management or online community software after years with another system or something larger like managing the public relations and safety concerns behind a protest in your conference's host city.